Computer and Mathematical Sciences

 The security of public-key cryptosystems depends on some computational problems that are presumably hard to solve.
 We are interested in the complexity of such primitive problems.

-Recently, we are also working on practical issues such as the development and evaluation of secure blockchain applications.
+We are also working on the development and evaluation of secure blockchain applications.

 • Reductions among Cryptographic Primitives